MatthewKosloski/torrey/README.md

 mvn clean && mvn package
 ```

 This will create a new `target` directory in the project root containing a `torreyc-x.x.x.jar` file, where `x.x.x` is the semantic version number for the compiler.
+Additionally, this command will run the JUnit tests.

 ## Usage